Nicole Sartini-Cprek, M.Ed., LPCC, NCC

 To schedule an appointment with Sara click here.

-*******This therapist works with adults 18+.
-She accepts Humana and BCBS commercial insurances (or HSA, cash, check, credit) and has openings available on Tuesdays and Thursdays.**********
+*******This therapist works with ages 18+.
+She accepts Humana and Anthem BCBS insurance (or HSA, cash, check, credit). **************

 Stephanie Batts, LPCC, NCC